Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment A's Design and Results

-For the randomly selected 4,000 investors who receive the recruitment email (Version 1), I only provide a “matching incentive,” which means that after each investor evaluates 16 hypothetical startup profiles, we use a machine learning algorithm to identify matching startups from our collaborative incubators who will contact them for a potential collaboration opportunity if they are also interested in the investor’s investment philosophy.
-The matching algorithm uses all of their evaluation answers to identify their preferences for different startup characteristics similar to \cite{kessler_incentivized_2019}.
-Therefore, all five evaluation questions are incentivized by providing this incentive, and a description of the algorithm is provided in the consent form.

-The matching incentive has the following three merits.
-First, it can be applied to any two-sided matching market, such as the entrepreneurial financing market and the marriage market.
-Second, it can be used to incentivize all the evaluation questions compared with the monetary incentive.
+As a preference elicitation technique, one key point of the IRR experimental design is its incentive structure.
+The following incentives are designed not only to increase the stakes of Experiment A and impose costs for making inefficient and inaccurate evaluations, but also to bring real value to all the experimental participants. \textbf{\textit{Matching Incentive}} --- For some randomly selected investors who receive the recruitment email (Version 1), I only provide the following “matching incentive” following \cite{kessler_incentivized_2019}.
+Basically, after each investor evaluates all the startup profiles, a machine learning algorithm is used to identify matching startups from the collaborative incubators.
+If the matched startups are also interested in the investor’s investment philosophy, they will contact the investor for a potential collaboration opportunity.
+The matching algorithm uses all of the investors' evaluation answers to identify their investment preferences.
+Therefore, all five evaluation questions are incentivized by this incentive.
+A description of the algorithm is provided in the consent form.\footnote{This ``matching incentive" has the following merits.
+First, researchers can apply it to any other two-sided matching markets.
+Second, it can incentivize all the evaluation questions, unlike the monetary incentive.
 Third, if the designed matching algorithm can improve the matching efficiency, such an incentive can bring real value to both sides of the matching market.
-Despite the merits mentioned above, such an incentive often requires researchers to have certain social resources and connections in order to implement it.
+Despite the merits mentioned above, implementing this incentive often requires researchers to have certain social resources and connections.}